kata-containers/kata-containers/Documentation-Requirements.md

 # Notes

-Important information that is not part of the main document flow should be added as a Note in bold with all content contained within block quote:
+Important information that is not part of the main document flow should be added as a Note in bold with all content contained within a block quote:

 > **Note:** This is areally important point!
 >